ASteinheiser/ts-real-time-online-game-template/README.md

 ## Third-party Dependencies

 This project relies on [Supabase](https://supabase.com/) for [JWT authentication](https://auth0.com/docs/secure/tokens/json-web-tokens).
 They offer a very generous free tier ([50k MAU](https://supabase.com/pricing)) and a straight-forward developer experience.
+It's also [open source](https://github.com/supabase/supabase?tab=readme-ov-file#supabase), so you can self-host if the need arises!

 You'll need to create a free tier [project](https://supabase.com/dashboard/) and add the relevant keys to your local environment.
 Keys can be found by navigating to your [Supabase project](https://supabase.com/dashboard/), then from the sidebar, "Project Settings" > "Data API".
 Here you should see a few important sections: "Project URL", "Project API Keys" and "JWT Settings". **Use the values from these sections to create the following files based on the `.env.example` files:**
 - `apps/desktop/.env`